 2. The place where I grew up and how it influenced me.

-3. How members of my family relate to each other emotionally.
+3. How members of my family relate to each other

 4. How birth order affected me.